 - Form Layout - Select a horizontal or vertical layout for the Members Login.

 - Users Data Source - Specify your Members database and link the Username, Password, Email and Approval (optional) fields.

-- Next Page: You can define whether members should be redirected to a specific page after logging-in.
+- Next Page - Define whether members should be redirected to a specific page after logging-in.

 You can restrict certain pages to be accessible for members-only from the Pages menu, then access Page Settings from the cogwheel icon of the corresponding page.

 Setting the Access Control options

 1. Type of access control: choose By member group from the drop-down.

 2. Select member group: choose the name of the appropriate database where the Members Information is stored.
 You can also select multiple Member Group databases for the same page.
 Just hold the Ctrl key and click on each database.